ARVLIKHITH/Redesigned-ROBODROID/README.md

 - GSM Reliability: SMS sending and call functions sometimes failed due to unstable AT command handling.
 Debugging and delays were added for stability.
 - Water Pump Current Draw: The initial current surge from the pump caused the Arduino to reset.
 This was fixed by isolating the pump on a separate relay-controlled supply.
 - Servo Jitter: The servo motor experienced jittering during idle.
 Grounding improvements and stable PWM control resolved the issue.
-- Navigation Tuning: Achieving accurate approach towards the flame required fine adjustments of flame sensor logic.
+- Navigation Tuning: Achieving an accurate approach towards the flame required fine adjustments of the flame sensor logic.

 ---